-MSU has its own procurement policy and procedures specific to the procurement of goods and services under state, federal, and private grants Waiver of Advertising:
+Montclair has its own procurement policy and procedures specific to the procurement of goods and services under state, federal, and private grants Waiver of Advertising:

 This allows for the purchase

 without a formal publicly

 advertised bidding process.

 There are 33 circumstances

 that a Waiver of Advertising

 is allowable.
 See Procedure

 #1 in the Procurement

 Policies and Procedures

 Manual for details.

-- as governed under the laws of the State of New Jersey (Procurement Policy # 13).
+as governed under the laws of the State of New Jersey (Procurement Policy # 13).
 These policies are very similar to federal procurement policies under Uniform Guidance (e.g., requirement for multiple quotes.)
 With any equipment or services purchase, the PI/PD of the sponsored project should use an already existing University contract with an approved vendor-a State of New Jersey contract, or General Services Administration contract, if possible.
 University Procurement Services can determine if such contracts exist for the item/service.
-General procurement guidelines are as follows: - 1. \$6,999 or less: For any purchases (equipment, supplies, services) under \$6,999, the PI/PD is encouraged-but not required-to solicit two (2) competitive proposals.
-Proposals can be verbal, fax, e-mail, or hard copy.
-For purchases over \$5,325 (e.g., consulting services) the University must have on file a State of New Jersey Business Registration Certificate (BRC) from the supplier.
+General procurement guidelines and bidding thresholds are outlined on university procurement's website.